corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 Corda contracts can inspect the Solana instructions attached to a transaction using `LedgerTransaction.notaryInstructionsOfType<SolanaInstruction>()`.
 This allows contract code to verify the instruction is correct for the Corda transaction that it's part of.

+Below is an example of contract verification code that checks the transaction has a single `TransferChecked` instruction matching the expected parameters.

 {{< tabs name="tabs-4" >}}
 {{% tab name="Kotlin" %}}